drush211/Speedruns/Games/Chrono_Cross/Guides/Any%_Good_Ending.md

   * Ghost dance!!
 Talk to the guy at the door, and spin around the ghost while the text displays.
 When he lets you past, then talk to the guy past the door.
+  * This guy could have the key, so ask him twice.
-  * Go back through the vent and grab the chest.
+  * Go back through the vent and grab the chest (Panacea).
 You will fight the ghosts here as well.
+If it's 4 ghosts run away.
     * Serge - 2/2/3
     * Glenn - 2/2/3
     * Serge - X-Strike